scribu/wp-posts-to-posts/readme.txt

 == Description ==

-This plugin allows you to create many-to-many relationships between posts of any type: post, page, custom etc.

-A few example use cases:
+This plugin allows you to create many-to-many relationships between posts of any type: post, page, custom etc. A few example use cases:

 * post series
 * manually curated lists of related posts
 * 'actor' posts connected to 'movie' posts

+Additionally, you can create many-to-many relationships between posts and users.
+So, you could also implement:

+* favorite posts of users
+* multiple authors per post

 etc.